Thank you for reading our post, please rate this article at the end.

 - 350-grain arrows

-Besides, the velocity rating that you see added to a specific bow happens to be the velocity at the time-blank range of the arrow, not the speed it goes when it reaches the destination.
+Besides, the velocity rating added to a specific bow happens to be the velocity at the time-blank range of the arrow, not the speed it goes when it reaches the destination.
 The chance that the bow is firing at the exact rate of velocity it is expected to achieve is very poor.

 Compound Bow: Kinetic Energy